FinDockLabs/recurring-donation-screen-flow/README.md

 # Screen flow: Create NPSP Recurring Donation with FinDock BACS

 A simple screen flow for use from a Contact record to create a Recurring Donation in NPSP, including the creation of a FinDock Payment Profile for storing the account details for BACS.
-The flow also harneses FinDock's bank account checker to validate the account number and sort code before creation.
+The flow also harnesses FinDock's bank account checker to validate the account number and sort code before creation.

 ## Installation